lihanwen1017769643/engg1340comp2113/README.md

 If one player has no *property*, then the game immediately ends.
 The player with the greatest value of *property* wins the game.
 * One will win if he/she is the first one who finishes 15 turns of the map .
 * One will win if he/she is the first one who constructs a house of the highest level on one of his *lands*.
+* One will win if he/she is the first one who possesses all land in one side of game board

 ## Features
 * Generation of random game sets or events